the0neWhoKnocks/setup.linux/distro/mint/README.md

 ## Back Up or Restore Data

+I've created a couple helper scripts.
+One that generates a list of paths and files ([backup-list.sh](./bin/backup-list.sh)), and the other creates an archive based on the list ([backup.sh](./bin/backup.sh)).

 Set up the script by adding an alias to your `*.rc` file
 ```sh
 alias bup="<PATH_TO_REPO>/distro/mint/bin/backup.sh"
 alias createbup='bup -c -f "$(${HOME}/<PATH_TO_REPO>/distro/mint/bin/backup-list.sh)"'
 ```
 Backups will be output to the Desktop unless otherwise specified.
+Run `bup -h` for script options.

 Restore a backup with
 ```sh